isabella232/scope-services/tutorial-console-logger.rst

 client.html
   The main document.

 build_application.js
   To build the application.
 Any instantiation happens here.

 client.js
   Definition of the client class.

 console_logger.js, scope.js, window_manager.js
-  The service API's to bind your application to the scope interface.
+  The service APIs to bind your application to the Scope interface.

 helper_const_ids.txt
   A helper file to copy-paste constants for all services and messages.

 lib/clientlib_async.js
-  Convenience library for interacting with the scope proxy.
+  Convenience library for interacting with the Scope proxy.

 lib/http_interface.js
-  Implementation of the scope DOM API as an HTTP interface.
+  Implementation of the Scope DOM API as an HTTP interface.

-lib/interface_console_logger.js

-lib/interface_scope.js

-lib/interface_window_manager.js
+lib/interface_console_logger.js, lib/interface_scope.js, lib/interface_window_manager.js
-  Definitions of the service API's with documentation of the messages.
+  Definitions of the service APIs with documentation of the messages.

 lib/json.js
-  Implementation of JSON in Javascript.
+  Implementation of :term:`JSON` in Javascript.

 lib/namespace.js
   To register instantiated objects in a given namespace.